inrupt/solid-client-js/ARCHITECTURE.md

 It might seem weird that there are `*StringNoLocale` and `*StringWithLocale` functions, rather than just `*String` functions with an optional `locale` parameter.
-This was a lengthy discussion where nobody left happy, but the reasons had to do with forcing people to make a conscious choice not to set a locale.
+This was a lengthy internal discussion where the desicion was to nudge developers to make a conscious choice whether or not to set a locale.

 Note that the two are not interchangeable: RDF has different types for strings with and without locales, and strings in different locales or without locales